conniedaisy/filmSF/README.md

 ## TODO
 - Make markers clickable, and add description popup on click
-- Implement persistent storage - convert all locations to lat/long and store in a database -
+- Implement persistent storage - convert all locations to lat/long and store in a database (then more markers can be displayed at once)
 - Move DataSF API call to server-side

 ## Development